Skip to content

 Price: £83 per night

-It belongs to the excellent hotel chain operating in many UK regions.
+It belongs to an excellent hotel chain operating in many UK regions.
 The building might seem like a typical international chain, but it embraces more than you might guess.
 It mixes contemporary decor with soothing vibes and well-equipped rooms and restaurants.
-Also, it’s affordable if you plan to stay in Scotland for over 2 nights.
+Also, it’s affordable if you plan to stay in Scotland for over two nights.

 What we like the most is the location.
 You don’t have to travel far or wide to find a funky place to explore; everything is well-placed around you.